 Keeping a Practice Notebook- Heart Handmade UK

 Claire from Heart Handmade UK understands the benefits of keeping a notebook.
 Hey, we’re Bullet Journalists; you don’t have to convince us!
-She also has a few downloadable practice sheets, and some great recommendations on supplies.
+She also has a few freebie practice sheets, and some great recommendations on supplies.

 Get a Grip- Little Coffee Fox